spaceone/SIP-Pi/README.md

 sipserv
 =======
-Pickup a call, have a welcome message played or read and do some actions by pressing (DTMF) keys on your phone.
+Pickup a call, have a welcome message played or read.
+Do some actions by pressing (DTMF) keys on your phone.
 This service uses a generic approach.
 All actions are configurable via config file.
+One special usage is the special ability to record the caller while playing the intro.
+Please contact your lawyer, if this is legal in your country.
+With the sample configuration you can have a blacklist and only the special (=blacklisted) calls answered.

 ##Usage:
   `sipserv [options]`